I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nc-ntddk-pshed-pi-retrieve-error-info.md

 <p> </p>

 ## -remarks
-<p>A PSHED plug-in that participates in error information retrieval sets the <b>Callbacks.RetrieveErrorInfo</b>, <b>Callbacks.FinalizeErrorRecord</b>, and <b>Callbacks.ClearErrorStatus</b> members of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560617">WHEA_PSHED_PLUGIN_REGISTRATION_PACKET</a> structure to point to its <i>RetrieveErrorInfo</i>, <a href="..\ntddk\nc-ntddk-pshed-pi-finalize-error-record.md">FinalizeErrorRecord</a>, and <a href="..\ntddk\nc-ntddk-pshed-pi-clear-error-status.md">ClearErrorStatus</a> callback functions when the plug-in calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559466">PshedRegisterPlugin</a> function to register itself with the PSHED.
+<p>A PSHED plug-in that participates in error information retrieval sets the <b>Callbacks.RetrieveErrorInfo</b>, <b>Callbacks.FinalizeErrorRecord</b>, and <b>Callbacks.ClearErrorStatus</b> members of the <a href="..\ntddk\ns-ntddk--whea-pshed-plugin-registration-packet.md">WHEA_PSHED_PLUGIN_REGISTRATION_PACKET</a> structure to point to its <i>RetrieveErrorInfo</i>, <a href="..\ntddk\nc-ntddk-pshed-pi-finalize-error-record.md">FinalizeErrorRecord</a>, and <a href="..\ntddk\nc-ntddk-pshed-pi-clear-error-status.md">ClearErrorStatus</a> callback functions when the plug-in calls the <a href="..\ntddk\nf-ntddk-pshedregisterplugin.md">PshedRegisterPlugin</a> function to register itself with the PSHED.
 The PSHED plug-in must also set the <b>PshedFAErrorInfoRetrieval</b> flag in the <b>FunctionalAreaMask</b> member of the WHEA_PSHED_PLUGIN_REGISTRATION_PACKET structure.</p>

 <p>Each low-level hardware error handler (LLHEH) calls into the PSHED to retrieve any platform-specific error information about a hardware error that has occurred.
 If a PSHED plug-in is registered to participate in error information retrieval, the PSHED calls the PSHED plug-in's <i>RetrieveErrorInfo</i> callback function so that it can update the hardware error packet with any platform-specific error information.
 The PSHED plug-in can modify the existing contents of the hardware error packet as well as add supplementary information to the hardware error packet.
-Supplementary information is added to a hardware error packet beginning at the offset specified by the <b>RawDataOffset</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560465">WHEA_ERROR_PACKET</a> structure.</p>
+Supplementary information is added to a hardware error packet beginning at the offset specified by the <b>RawDataOffset</b> member of the <a href="whea.whea_error_packet">WHEA_ERROR_PACKET</a> structure.</p>

 <p>A PSHED plug-in must ensure that it does not add supplementary information beyond the end of the hardware error packet.
-The amount of memory that an LLHEH allocates for a buffer to contain a particular hardware error packet is calculated from the <b>MaxRawDataLength</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560505">WHEA_ERROR_SOURCE_DESCRIPTOR</a> structure that describes the error source.
+The amount of memory that an LLHEH allocates for a buffer to contain a particular hardware error packet is calculated from the <b>MaxRawDataLength</b> member of the <a href="..\ntddk\ns-ntddk--whea-error-source-descriptor.md">WHEA_ERROR_SOURCE_DESCRIPTOR</a> structure that describes the error source.
 If a PSHED plug-in requires additional buffer space to contain the supplementary information, it must participate in error source discovery and increase the value in the <b>MaxRawDataLength</b> member of the <b>WHEA_ERROR_SOURCE_DESCRIPTOR</b> structure for each error source as appropriate to account for any supplemental information.</p>

 <p>For most error sources, the PSHED plug-in's <i>RetrieveErrorInfo</i> callback function is called at a high IRQL.
 In such a situation, the PSHED plug-in's <i>RetrieveErrorInfo</i> callback function must only perform operations and make calls to other functions that are permitted at a high IRQL.</p>

-<p>An important task of a PSHED plug-in's <i>RetrieveErrorInfo</i> callback function is to ensure that the severity of the error condition as specified by the <b>ErrorSeverity</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560465">WHEA_ERROR_PACKET</a> is appropriate.
-For example, if the severity level of the error condition is reported as <b>WheaErrSevFatal </b>by the LLHEH but the PSHED plug-in supports a recovery mechanism for the particular error condition that was reported, the PSHED plug-in can change the severity level to <b>WheaErrSevRecoverable </b>so that the operating system will attempt recovery from the error.
-Similarly, if the severity level of the error condition is reported as <b>WheaErrSevRecoverable </b>by the LLHEH but the PSHED plug-in recognizes that attempting recovery of the particular error condition that was reported would only cause further problems, the PSHED plug-in can change the severity level to <b>WheaErrSevFatal </b>so that the operating system will not attempt recovery from the error.</p>

-<p>The PSHED calls a PSHED plug-in's <i>RetrieveErrorInfo</i> callback function at IRQL &lt;= HIGH_LEVEL.
-The exact IRQL at which this callback function is called depends on the specific type of hardware error that occurred.</p>

-<p>A PSHED plug-in that participates in error information retrieval sets the <b>Callbacks.RetrieveErrorInfo</b>, <b>Callbacks.FinalizeErrorRecord</b>, and <b>Callbacks.ClearErrorStatus</b> members of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560617">WHEA_PSHED_PLUGIN_REGISTRATION_PACKET</a> structure to point to its <i>RetrieveErrorInfo</i>, <a href="..\ntddk\nc-ntddk-pshed-pi-finalize-error-record.md">FinalizeErrorRecord</a>, and <a href="..\ntddk\nc-ntddk-pshed-pi-clear-error-status.md">ClearErrorStatus</a> callback functions when the plug-in calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559466">PshedRegisterPlugin</a> function to register itself with the PSHED.
-The PSHED plug-in must also set the <b>PshedFAErrorInfoRetrieval</b> flag in the <b>FunctionalAreaMask</b> member of the WHEA_PSHED_PLUGIN_REGISTRATION_PACKET structure.</p>

-<p>Each low-level hardware error handler (LLHEH) calls into the PSHED to retrieve any platform-specific error information about a hardware error that has occurred.
-If a PSHED plug-in is registered to participate in error information retrieval, the PSHED calls the PSHED plug-in's <i>RetrieveErrorInfo</i> callback function so that it can update the hardware error packet with any platform-specific error information.
-The PSHED plug-in can modify the existing contents of the hardware error packet as well as add supplementary information to the hardware error packet.
-Supplementary information is added to a hardware error packet beginning at the offset specified by the <b>RawDataOffset</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560465">WHEA_ERROR_PACKET</a> structure.</p>

-<p>A PSHED plug-in must ensure that it does not add supplementary information beyond the end of the hardware error packet.
-The amount of memory that an LLHEH allocates for a buffer to contain a particular hardware error packet is calculated from the <b>MaxRawDataLength</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560505">WHEA_ERROR_SOURCE_DESCRIPTOR</a> structure that describes the error source.
-If a PSHED plug-in requires additional buffer space to contain the supplementary information, it must participate in error source discovery and increase the value in the <b>MaxRawDataLength</b> member of the <b>WHEA_ERROR_SOURCE_DESCRIPTOR</b> structure for each error source as appropriate to account for any supplemental information.</p>

-<p>For most error sources, the PSHED plug-in's <i>RetrieveErrorInfo</i> callback function is called at a high IRQL.
-In such a situation, the PSHED plug-in's <i>RetrieveErrorInfo</i> callback function must only perform operations and make calls to other functions that are permitted at a high IRQL.</p>

-<p>An important task of a PSHED plug-in's <i>RetrieveErrorInfo</i> callback function is to ensure that the severity of the error condition as specified by the <b>ErrorSeverity</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff560465">WHEA_ERROR_PACKET</a> is appropriate.
+<p>An important task of a PSHED plug-in's <i>RetrieveErrorInfo</i> callback function is to ensure that the severity of the error condition as specified by the <b>ErrorSeverity</b> member of the <a href="whea.whea_error_packet">WHEA_ERROR_PACKET</a> is appropriate.
 For example, if the severity level of the error condition is reported as <b>WheaErrSevFatal </b>by the LLHEH but the PSHED plug-in supports a recovery mechanism for the particular error condition that was reported, the PSHED plug-in can change the severity level to <b>WheaErrSevRecoverable </b>so that the operating system will attempt recovery from the error.
 Similarly, if the severity level of the error condition is reported as <b>WheaErrSevRecoverable </b>by the LLHEH but the PSHED plug-in recognizes that attempting recovery of the particular error condition that was reported would only cause further problems, the PSHED plug-in can change the severity level to <b>WheaErrSevFatal </b>so that the operating system will not attempt recovery from the error.</p>

 <p>The PSHED calls a PSHED plug-in's <i>RetrieveErrorInfo</i> callback function at IRQL &lt;= HIGH_LEVEL.
 The exact IRQL at which this callback function is called depends on the specific type of hardware error that occurred.</p>